Blurred Lines

 In the southern Guangdong region, the Hau Wong 侯王 belief centres around temples dedicated to historical figures, often military leaders from the Song Dynasty.
 These temples are intricately linked to the area's military defence history, as they were typically constructed near former military outposts and sites where legendary generals had once stationed their troops.

-One such figure who became a revered local deity is Yang Liangjie 楊亮節, a general who fought against the invading Yuan Dynasty forces.
+One such figure is Yang Liangjie 楊亮節, a general who fought against the invading Yuan Dynasty forces.
 After suffering defeat, Yang sought refuge in the Kowloon peninsula.
-Recognizing his bravery and loyalty, the local residents built a temple near Kowloon City to honour Yang, with Hau Wong Road 侯王道 located nearby.
+Recognising his bravery and loyalty, the local residents built a temple near Kowloon City to honour Yang, with Hau Wong Road 侯王道 located nearby.
 Similarly, other Hau Wong temples can be found in places like Tung Chung and Tai O, each with its own historical connection to the military leaders of the Song era who fought to defend the region.

 Hau Wong Temple in Kowloon City (九龍城侯王古廟) was built in 1730 or earlier and was patronised by Qing officials and soldiers from the Kowloon Walled City.
 Hau Wong Temple in the 1920s (source: Gwulo)